codefresh-io/docs.codefresh.io/_docs/promotions/product-releases.md

 In the context of GitOps, a release is a comprehensive view of the progression of a product as it is promoted through different environments when a promotion flow is triggered.
 The release encompasses the collective state of all environments and workflows involved in deploying that change, from the initial trigger environment to the final target environment.

-The Releases feature in Codefresh is designed for tracking deployments of a product across multiple environments.
+Visually track deployments of a product across multiple environments with Releases.

 {% include
 image.html